 We are here to help your family through this difficult time and have recovered over $1 Billion dollars for our clients with a 99% success rate.

 If someone you love was killed in an accident contact GJEL Accident Attorneys today for a free, no-obligation, case evaluation.
 Here are just a few things that set our attorneys apart from the rest.

-Are You Looking to Hire an Attorney?
+Are You Looking to Hire an SF Wrongful Death Attorney?

 Insurance companies would prefer to settle wrongful deaths before the claimant has a chance to consult a lawyer.
 A skilled lawyer could get a settlement many times more than what the insurance company offers firsthand to the claimant.